icopy-site/awesome-cn/docs/awesome/awesome-ruby.md

 * [Scorched](http://scorchedrb.com) - Light-weight, inheritable and composable web framework, inspired by Sinatra.
 * [Sinatra](http://www.sinatrarb.com) - Classy web-development dressed in a DSL.
 * [Syro](https://github.com/soveran/syro/) - Simple router for web applications.
+* [Trailblazer](https://github.com/trailblazer/trailblazer) - Trailblazer is a thin layer on top of Rails.
+It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture.

 ## Web Servers